Navigation

 Diagnosis of shin splints

-If you have shin pain, you can try to manage it yourself with rest and painkillers before seeing a physiotherapist or GP.
+If you have shin pain, you can try to manage it yourself with rest and painkillers before you see a physiotherapist or GP.
 For more information, see Self-help for shin splints.
+See a physiotherapist or your GP if:

-• you have pain when you’re resting without an obvious cause, such as doing a new activity or exercise regime
+• you have shin pain when you’re resting without an obvious cause, such as doing a new activity or exercise regime

 • your muscle feels very tight and hard, which could be a sign of compartment syndrome